 37. Visit the Gold Museum in Bogotá

 In the old town of Bogotá, you’ll find the gold museum (Museo del Oro).
 This is a must-visit if you are interested in pre-Colombian times.
 There are numerous gold and metal exhibitions, as well as pottery, stone, wood and textiles.
 Some of the items are even behind a vault door!
-The cost is 3,000 pesos ($1).
+The cost to enter is 3,000 pesos ($1), making it one of the cheapest things to do in Colombia!

 38. Try Aguardiente